JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 ### Section 3 Hello, Spring Boot
 Video 15 was a 1 minute intro to this section.

-Video 16 I should watch again.
+Video 16 covered how to write a Spring Boot app from scratch.
+Come back to this video to understand better what is going on.
 And take notes in [this README](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/SpringBoot/IntroducingSpringBoot/CourseFiles/Section3HelloSpringBoot/16HelloWorldCreatingYourFirstSpringBootApplication/README.md) file.

-Video 17 is an exercise that I didn't do yet.
+Video 17 is an exercise that I didn't start yet.

-Video 18 covers Spring Iniializr.
+Video 18 covers creating a Spring Boot app using Spring Initializr.
 As well as generating a Spring Boot app via the CLI.
 See [the README](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/SpringBoot/IntroducingSpringBoot/CourseFiles/Section3HelloSpringBoot/18SpringInitializr/README.md) file for notes taken.

 To be continued...